-Proposed Improvements on service quality, environmental targets, environmental targets, environmental targets, enrargets, and should be held accountable when targets aren't met.
+Proposed Improvements on service quality, environmental targets, national initiative targets, and should be held accountable when targets aren't met.
 Accountability mechanisms should be made applicable to all relevant stakeholders (contractors, service providers, material suppliers, etc).
 This ensures that the entire supply chain is transparent to ensure continuous improvement cycles and efficiency and build trust among the end-users.
-The latter is critical for ensuring sustainable water demand and willingness to pay a higher premium for quality water services.
-Reviewing laws/ legislation on data sharing among government agencies [Official Secrets ACT] and designing policies for greater adoption of the use of smart technologies (digital platforms for delivering government services and e-governance); greater coordination between agencies in data collection and sharing; and open-source Elaboration E-governance and data sharing are mentioned in the National Water Resources Policy: on page 26, PTS7 which stated the need to develop a profile of stakeholders and existing information database.
+The latter is critical for ensuring sustainable water demand and willingness to pay a higher premium for quality water Reviewing laws/ legislation on data sharing among government agencies (Official Secrets ACT) and designing policies for greater adoption of the use of smart technologies (digital platforms for delivering government services and e-governance); greater coordination between agencies in data collection and sharing; and open-source government data.
+Elaboration E-governance and data sharing are mentioned in the National Water Resources Policy: on page 26, PTS7 which stated the need to develop a profile of stakeholders and existing information database.
 The PTS8 stated the importance of providing mechanisms for sharing of information and access between stakeholders.
-While these policies are a step in the right direction, effective implementation of these policies will require formal procedures and implementation strategies to facilitate seamless data sharing among the multiple stakeholders in the water industry.
-Effective Date March 2012 Ministry Involved Ministry of Natural Resources and Environment Policies Reviewed National Water Resources Policy Gaps Identified There is a lack of formal data sharing, e-governance, and open data in national policies to enable data-driven water solutions and transparency.
-S ∞ o N Gaps Identified Policies Reviewed Ministry Involved Effective Date Elaboration Proposed Improvements 6 Tariff review mechanism is not described in the policies that capture the full cost for providing water services (operations, infrastructure, talent building and innovation).
-National Water Resource Policy Ministry of Natural Resources and Environment March 2012 Revenue from water charges is important not only to cover operation and maintenance costs but also to enable continued investment in advanced water infrastructure to meet the needs of the industry and society.
-In addition, water pricing is a vital instrument for improving water use efficiency.
-Hence, it is important to establish a well-planned water fariff system - one that properly and adequately reflects the costs of infrastructure, human capital, innovation etc. The water tariff review mechanism was not described in the National Water Resources Policy to reflect the full cost of water pricing.
-PTS9 (p.
-40) stated the importance of identifying best practices in the valuation of water resources pricing and cost recovery.
-However, a comprehensive water tariff mechanism is not in place to accurately capture the full cost of water services across all regions in the country.
-A lack of a comprehensive water tariff has adversely impacted the quantum and quality of water supply across the country.
-Incorporating a tariff review mechanism that includes KPIs that are tied to service quality, customer satisfaction, environmental goals, national target alignment, etc. Optimal tariff rates to ensure financial sustainability and KPI targets incentivise water operators to continuously improve services.
-In addition, the optimal tariff rates also serve as a demand management strategy for more efficient water consumption and conservation practices.
-Optimal tariff rates are critical to ensure sustainable supply and demand- side management of water resources.
-Effective management of water resources are important drivers for ensuring affordable and competitive water rates, resulting in a profitable
+While these policies are a step in the right direction, effective implementation of these policies will require formal procedures and implementation strategies to facilitate seamless data sharing among the multiple stakeholders in the water industry. ctive Date h 2012 Effe Marc Ministry Involved Effe Ministry of Natural Marc Resources and Environment Policies Reviewed Ministry Involved Effe National Water Ministry of Natural Marc Resources Policy Environment Environment Gaps Identified Policies Reviewed Ministry Involved Effe There is a National Water Ministry of Natural Marc lack of formal e-governance, and open detas sharing, e-governance, and open detas in national policies to enable data-driven water solutions and transparency.

+Ministry Involved Ministry of Natural Resources and Environment